Getting a new meter? There are some important things you need to know if you live in NSW/ACT, South Australia or Queensland.

 - If you need to add or remove ‘controlled load’ to your meter for hot water.

-5 Accredited Service Provider (ASP) relates to NSW/ACT customers only.
-An ASP is also known as a Level 2 electrician.
+6 An Accredited Service Provider (ASP) is also known as a Level 2 electrician.
 They’re permitted and required to install a service line to connect your premises to the electricity network.
-An ASP isn’t permitted to install the meter unless they’re accredited with our Metering Service Provider.
+An ASP isn’t permitted to install the meter unless they are accredited with our Metering Service Provider.

 8 A connection contract is a contract with your Distributor regarding a connection service.